christian-fei/minimal-analytics/README.md

 SITE_BASE_URL=http://127.0.0.1:8081 STATS_BASE_URL=http://127.0.0.1:8080 npm start
 ```

+alternatively, using [direnv](https://direnv.net/), create a `.env` file by copying the example file: `cp .env.example .env` and configure the variables.

 The configured site to track is running on `http://127.0.0.1:8081`, described by `SITE_BASE_URL`

 The minimal-analytics server runs at `STATS_BASE_URL` `http://127.0.0.1:8080`